UWSocialComputing/limp-fish/README.md

 ## Try Our Prototype

-We warmly invite you to **experience our high-fidelity prototype** by visiting our GitHub repository at [NetWorked on GitHub](https://github.com/UWSocialComputing/Limp-Fish-code).
+We warmly invite you to **experience our high-fidelity prototype** by visiting our GitHub repository and following the instructions at at [NetWorked on GitHub](https://github.com/UWSocialComputing/Limp-Fish-code).
 Dive into the features and discover the transformative potential of NetWorked on your networking endeavors.

 - *Add Contacts*: Choose who you want to connect with from your professional circles.
 - *Schedule Events*: Set reminders to reach out to your contacts at intervals you select.